 Options: The Company enters into swaption contracts.
 It may purchase or write put, call, straddle, or other similar options contracts.
 The Company enters into options contracts primarily to help mitigate interest rate risk.
 When the Company purchases an options contract, the option asset is initially recorded at an amount equal to the premium paid, if any, and is subsequently marked-to-market.
 Premiums paid for purchasing options contracts that expire unexercised are recognized on the expiration date as realized losses.
 If an options contract is exercised, the premium paid is subtracted from the proceeds of the sale or added to the cost of the purchase to determine whether the Company has realized a gain or loss on the related investment transaction.
 When the Company writes an options contract, the option liability is initially recorded at an amount equal to the premium received, if any, and is subsequently marked-to-market.
 Premiums received for writing options contracts that expire unexercised are recognized on the expiration date as realized gains.
 If an options contract is exercised, the premium received is subtracted from the cost of the purchase or added to the proceeds of the sale to determine whether the Company has realized a gain or loss on the related investment transaction.
-When the Company has realized a gain or loss on the related investment transaction.
 When the Company enters into a closing transaction, the Company will realize a gain or loss depending upon whether the amount from the closing transaction is greater or less than the premiums paid or received.
-In general, the Company's options contract, regardless of whether or not the options contract is exercised.
-Unrealized gains or (losses) resulting from the options contract being marked-to-market are included in Change in net unrealized gains (losses) on financial derivatives in the Consolidated Statement of Operations.
-Realized gains or (losses) are included in Net realized gains (losses) on financial derivatives on the Consolidated State
+In general, the Company's options contracts contain forward-settling premiums.
+In this case, no money is exchanged upfront; instead, the agreed-upon premium is paid by the buyer upon expiration of the options contract, regardless of whether or not the options contract is exercised.
+Unrealized gains or (losses) resulting from the options contract being marked-to-market are included in Change in net unrealized gains (losses) on financial derivatives on the Consolidated Statement of Operations.

 Futures Contracts: The Company enters into Eurodollar futures contracts and U.S. Treasury futures contracts.
-A futures contract is an exchangetraded agreement to buy or sell an asset for a set price on a future date.
+A futures contract is an exchange-traded agreement to buy or sell an asset for a set price on a future date.
 Initial margin deposits are made upon entering into futures contracts and can be either in the form of cash or securities.
 During the period the futures contract is open, changes in the value of the contract are recognized as unrealized gains or losses by marking-to-market to reflect the current market value of the contract.
 Unrealized gains or (losses) are included in Change in net unrealized gains (losses) on financial derivatives in the Consolidated Statement of Operations.
 Variation margin payments are made or received periodically, depending upon whether unrealized losses or gains are incurred.
 When the contract is closed, the Company records a realized gain or loss equal to the difference between the proceeds of the closing transaction and the Company's basis in the contract.
 Realized gains or (losses) are included in Net realized gains (losses) on financial derivatives on the Consolidated Statement of Operations.